prakrit55/Secret-MongoDB-Deployment/README.md

 It uses storage from aws ebs; for which Persistent Volume is created and mounted in the statefulset.
 For ebs storage we need to configure the `csi driver` for it.

 The config map provided is used to configure the pods from the statefulset.
 And the secret is regulated through the `SecretProviderClass`.
-Please read more about it in the blog.
+Please read more about it in the blog[https://medium.com/@prakritimandal611/secure-your-k8s-deployed-application-credentials-through-aws-secret-manager-09632fb3a265].
 The secret provided here to reference a snapshot of the secret, created through the SecretProvider class.
 The secrets are encoded in `base64`.
 To retrieve the secrets use the command, `echo secretname | base64 -d`.

 The role and aws account number must be configured in the service account before using it in creating pods.